 You can also make your own fresh aloe vera juice at home!
 As with anything, use caution.
 Do your research and check out the potential side effects before consuming aloe vera, and make sure that it is safe for you and your body!

 David uses aloe in his Ultimate Hydration Recipe!
+Watch his video on beauty foods here:

-h/t: collective evolution
+Additional Source: collective evolution